Cleavers Plant (Galium aparine): Benefits, Identification & How to Use

 cleavers vinegar

 Making a juice with cleavers is also a wonderful, very potent way to receive lymph and kidney support.
 Juice large amounts of the stems and leaves.
-You can take a small shot of the straight juice or add this juice to a beverage or water or even make a veggie juice with this cleavers juice as part of the recipe.
+You can take a small shot of the straight juice or add this juice to a beverage, water, or even make a veggie juice with this cleavers juice as part of the recipe.
 I love to freeze the juice in ice cube trays to preserve the cleavers and use an ice cube or two in a beverage when I need this herb’s support.
 You can freeze the juice for a few months to have it on hand.

-Contraindications: Cleavers is contraindicated in diabetes due to its diuretic action.
+Cleavers is contraindicated in diabetes due to its diuretic action.
 Those experiencing edemas due to impaired heart or kidney function are also cautioned about taking diuretics in many medical texts.
 As always, avoid herbs if you are pregnant and/or breastfeeding, and talk to your health care practitioner before introducing any new herb into your life.
 There are no known herb-drug interactions with cleavers.

 Learn about 20 edible weeds in the garden!